guenchi/json/README.md

 `(json-drop json key)`

-`(json-drop json verify1 verify2 verify3 ... key)`
+`(json-drop json verify1 verify2 verify3 ...)`

 use to delete a key-value pair from list.

-it has to have a key for the lastest argument.
+the lastest argument only accept a key or a procedure who needs one argument (key) and return boolean.

 ***json-reduce***